arsy786/spring-boot-microservices-2/README.md

 its task when it receives the HTTP server response.

-An example of where this might be used is in an e-commerce application, if a customer searches for a particular product to purchase then that product’s availability needs to be validated in the inventory by making a request to the product availability service.
+An example of where this might be used is in an e-commerce application, if a customer searches for a particular product to purchase, then that product’s availability needs to be validated in the inventory by making a request to the product availability service.
 Why?
 Because the customer must know about the current availability of the product before placing the order.
 In this case, you use synchronous communication to get the product’s real-time availability